jspinak/brobot/docs/docs/07-logging/index.md

+---
+sidebar_position: 1
+title: Logging Overview
+description: Introduction to Brobot's transparent, configuration-driven logging system
+---

 # Brobot Logging System

 ## Transparent, Configuration-Driven Logging

-The Brobot framework provides transparent, built-in logging that requires no code changes or special services.
-Simply use the standard `Action` class methods (`click()`, `find()`, `type()`, etc.), and logging happens automatically based on your `application.properties` configuration.
+The Brobot framework provides built-in logging capabilities.
+For `find()` operations, logging happens automatically.
+For other actions (`click()`, `type()`, `move()`, etc.), you can add custom log messages via ActionConfig methods to provide context about what your automation is doing.

 **Key Principle**: Logging is a cross-cutting concern that should be transparent to your automation code.
 You write normal automation logic, and Brobot handles the logging based on your configuration.

+**Current Status**: Automatic logging without custom messages is fully implemented for Find operations.
+Other actions require custom log messages via `withBeforeActionLog()`, `withSuccessLog()`, and `withFailureLog()` methods.

 ## Core Concepts

 ### Log Levels
-Brobot uses industry-standard SLF4J/Log4j2 log levels:
+Brobot uses industry-standard SLF4J with Logback log levels:
 - **OFF** - No logging
 - **ERROR** - Error conditions requiring attention
 - **WARN** - Warning conditions and potential issues